TomerWeiser/Strategoal-Game/README.md

 * **Context:** High school computer science project
 * **Goal:** Develop a multiplayer network game using Python

+## Important Setup Note
+🚨 **IMPORTANT:** If the project includes a "Graphics" folder, extract ALL files from this folder directly into the main project folder for the game to function correctly.

 ## Features
 * **Multiplayer gameplay:** Two players can connect over a LAN and compete
 * **Graphical game interface:** Powered by Pygame for an interactive and engaging game experience